SweetReap/SweetReap/README.md

 ### Hello there!
 I'm Sam!

 Passionate Game and Web Developer with art and design skills!
-I'm currently working on personal projects, and looking for a position as a Software Developer or Web Developer!
+I'm currently working on personal projects, and looking for a position in the Tech or Creative fields!

 ---